Odia grammar: Marker morpheme

 In linguistics, a marker is a morpheme, mostly bound, that indicates the grammatical function of the target (marked) word or sentence.
-In a language like Odia with isolating language tendencies, it is possible to express syntactic information via separate grammatical words instead via morphology (with bound morphemes).
+In a language like Odia with isolating language tendencies, it is possible to express syntactic information via separate grammatical words instead of morphology (with bound morphemes).
 Therefore, the marker morphemes are easily distinguished.

 Verb morpheme

 Verb roots can take transformation and function as morphemes.